CANNING AND COOKING AT HOME

 Directions:

-• Place Potatoes, Onions and Celery into large soup pot, saute in a little butter or olive oil for about 5 minutes.
+• Place Potatoes, Onions and Celery into large soup pot, sauté in a little butter and olive oil for about 5 minutes.

 • 5 minutes before vegetables are done, warm your cream/milk and set aside.

-• In a large, heavy saucepan, melt the butter over medium heat - whisk in the flour until smooth ((make sure the flour and butter starts to cook and smell "nutty" or your soup will taste like flour paste.))
+• In a large, heavy saucepan, melt the butter over medium heat - whisk in the flour until smooth and mixture browns a bit.

 • Whisk in warmed milk/cream (I microwave milk/cream for 45 seconds to get the chill off) and stir into butter/flour constantly until thick and smooth.

-• Season with salt, garlic salt and pepper.
+• Taste and add more salt, garlic salt and pepper if needed.

 0 Comments